-You may even feel overwhelmed when you talked to about your feelings.
-And as it happens, it could be one of the reasons why he’s so into TV because he feels emotionally detached to you.
+You may even feel overwhelmed when you talked to them about your feelings.
+And as it happens, it could be one of the reasons why he’s so into TV because he feels emotionally detached from you.

 Drowning In Work-Related Stress

 One of the primary reasons why he is watching so much TV is stress at work.
-Often, people find it easier to avoid a difficult conversation by distracting yourself.
+Often, people find it easier to avoid a difficult conversation by distracting themselves.

-Watching TV could be this act of ignorance on the part of your spouse.
+Watching TV could be an act of ignorance on the part of your spouse.
 Perhaps, they’re so drowned in work stress that they don’t even have the energy to talk about it.

 Tired Of Hearing Constant Complaints or Nagging

 Couples who have a communication barrier might find it hard to keep their emotions in control.
 This often results in nagging and blame games of who has done more damage to the marriage.

 As a result, your spouse might find it easier to ignore you altogether and watch something on the TV instead.

 But at the same time, this can be hard for a wife who would come home to her husband watching television and might believe that her husband doesn’t love her anymore.